Ashwinjauhary/Ashwinjauhary/README.md

 Before writing code, I ask:

-• Who is the user?
+- Who is the user?
-• What problem actually matters?
+- What problem actually matters?
-• What breaks when traffic grows?
+- What breaks when traffic grows?
-• What must never fail?
+- What must **never** fail?

 Then I design the system step-by-step:

-• User intent
-• UX & interaction flow
-• Frontend state management
-• API contracts
-• Business logic
-• Database design
-• Deployment & scaling
+**Intent → UX → State → APIs → Logic → Data → Scale**

 ---